Even herbs can succumb to unusual weather - here's my plan to replant the herb garden after a particularly hard winter.

-Just to help you feel my pain (ha!) here’s a look at the garden last October – lush and slightly overgrown.
-So here’s the final tally of the perennial herbs that were lost:
+Just to help you feel my pain (ha!) above is a look at the garden last October - lush and slightly overgrown.
+After cutting back and looking at everything, here's the final tally of the perennial herbs that were lost:

 - Two 5-year old rosemary bushes

 - Two French lavender plants

 - A potted sweet bay (this was iffy - not surprised by this)

 - Two spearmint plants

 Herb Garden Replant

 I was able to cut back and replant a start from the huge oregano plant, and it's doing well, and I'm attempting to see if the common thyme and variegated thyme will regrow from the two sad-looking partial plants above (the Lime thyme is in the foreground).

 Looking at this picture, though, makes me think I really just need to replant these, too.
 Sigh.